truzo/tomango-2018/site/content/thinks/why-your-website-needs-an-SSL-certificate.md

 With an SSL certificate installed, any data sent to the website is encrypted, with only the recipient able to access it.

-Let’s say want to pass a note to your friend across the classroom.
+Let’s say you want to pass a note to your friend across the classroom.

 Normally, you would pass the note from one person to the other until it reaches its destination.